-2.2.21 Changes in governing law could modify certain Terms and Conditions
+2.2.19 Changes in governing law could modify certain Terms and Conditions

 The Terms and Conditions of the Bonds issued are subject to Belgian law in force at the date of this Information Memorandum and have been drawn up on this basis.
 No guarantee can be provided as to the consequences of a regulatory or legislative change or reform, a case law decision or a change in administrative practices occurring after the date of Issue Date.
-An in-depth reform of the Belgian Companies Code is being contemplated and is currently going through the legislative process.
-Such reform may impact after its entry into force the Terms and Conditions of the Bonds in an unpredictable manner.

-2.2.22 Relationship with the Issuer
+2.2.20 Relationship with the Issuer

-All notifications and payments to be made to holders of Bonds will be made via the settlement system operated by the NBB or any successor of this NBB Securities Settlement System.
+All notifications and payments to be made to holders of Bonds will be made via the securities settlement system operated by the NBB or any successor of this NBB Securities Settlement System.
 If a Bondholder does not receive a notification or a payment, its rights may be prejudiced but it may not have a direct claim to act against the Issuer in this respect.

-2.2.23 The transfer of the Bonds, any payments made in respect of the Bonds and all communications with the Issuer will occur through the NBB Securities Settlement System Procedure
+2.2.21 The transfer of the Bonds, any payments made in respect of the Bonds and all communications with the Issuer will occur through the NBB Securities Settlement System Procedure

-The Bonds will be issued in a dematerialized form in accordance with the Belgian Companies Code and cannot be delivered physically.
+The Bonds will be issued in a dematerialized form in accordance with the Belgian Code of Companies and Associations and cannot be delivered physically.
 The Bonds will be exclusively represented by book entry into the NBB Securities Settlement System.

 Access to the NBB Securities Settlement System is available via participants in the NBB Securities Settlement System.
 Participants in the NBB Securities Settlement System include certain banks and brokerage companies as well as Euroclear.
-Transfers between the participants in the NBB Securities Settlement System and the rights attached to Bonds will be undertaken in compliance with the rules and operating procedures of the NBB Securities Settlement System investors are to be undertaken in compliance with the rules and operating procedures of the NBB Securities Settlement System by virtue of which participants own their Bonds.
+Transfers between the participants in the NBB Securities Settlement System and the rights attached to Bonds will be undertaken in compliance with the rules and operating procedures of the NBB Securities Settlement System investors are to be undertaken in compliance with the rules and operating procedures of the NBB Securities Settlement System System.
+Transfers between investors are to be undertaken in compliance with the rules and operating procedures of the NBB Securities Settlement System by virtue of which participants own their Bonds.